Finite state Markov chains

 MathJax is on for this blog.
 This means that you can use LaTeX to type formulas:

-$\int$ on a finite set $\mathcal A$ is just $\sum$
+on a finite set A is just

 Comments